bansalsaksham/ARIS/README.md

-# A.R.I.S. — Autonomous Rescue & Inspection System
+# A.R.I.S. - Autonomous Rescue & Inspection System

 > **Innovate ECE 2026 · Robotics & Autonomous Systems Thread · Georgia Institute of Technology**
 > *Saksham Bansal*

 A.R.I.S. is an autonomous ground rover designed to enter structurally compromised disaster environments ahead of human personnel.
-It perceives its surroundings through a multi-modal sensor array, makes decisions using a non-blocking Finite State Machine (FSM), and streams real-time telemetry to an operator dashboard — all on commodity hardware for under $50.
+It perceives its surroundings through a multi-modal sensor array, makes decisions using a non-blocking Finite State Machine (FSM), and streams real-time telemetry to an operator dashboard.